Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

 - How to use Python to calculate the mean and median of a list of numbers
 - The meaning of the term dispersion when applied to a list of numbers
 - How to use Python to calculate the variance and standard deviation of a list of numbers

+### Chapters from the Book Called Programming and Mathematical Thinking

 #### Chapters 1 and 2 of Programming and Mathematical Thinking